dopey2/next-js-ssg-hybrid-routing/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 > [!NOTE]
+> This command use the **serve** package to serve static file. </br>
-> npm run serve also does few custom task.
-Before starting the static server it calls **./script/defineRedirections.js**.
+> Before starting the static server it calls **./script/defineRedirections.js**.
-The script writes a configuration file in **out/serve.json** which is used as the default configuration file for the package **serve**.
-The custom configuration does the same thing as the custom server, it handle redirections.
+The script writes a configuration file in **out/serve.json** which is used as the default configuration for the package **serve**.
+The purpose of the custom configuration is the handle redirection just as the custom dev server.

 ___